By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Q: What are Earthing devices?

 Earthing devices are simple, conductive items that you can use in the comfort of your home to connect to the Earth’s energy.
 They are “barefoot substitutes.”
-These products consist of patches, bands, mats, sheets or mats for the bed, a throw, and a plush pad for animals.
-All products connect to the Earth’s energy via the ground port of home/office electrical outlets or through the use of a ground rod system.
+These products consist of patches, bands, mats, sheets or mats for the bed, a throw, and even footwear.
+All products except shoes connect to the Earth’s energy via the ground port of home/office electrical outlets or through the use of a ground rod system.
 Once connected all you have to do is have direct skin contact with the products so that you can absorb the Earth’s energy.
 More information about grounding devices may be found at Grounded.com.

 Q: What are the health benefits of Earthing?